Technology

 A typical example is where sludge build-up occurs in your boiler.
 This is not covered by any of the companies we feature and would require a full system flush, which can cost more than £400.
 Check your policy for the following exclusions:

-- Boiler age - if you have an older boiler you may find not all providers will accept you as a new customer
+- Boiler age - if you have quite an old boiler (meaning older than seven to ten years) you may find not all providers will accept you as a new customer

 - Boiler life - existing customers should also be wary.
 Some providers won’t renew the cover if your boiler reaches a certain age.
-While you might be able to switch to another provider, the older your boiler the more likely you’ll need cover
+While you might be able to switch to another provider, the older your boiler, the more likely you’ll need cover

-- Call-outs - if your boiler breaks down twice in a year, some policies won’t cover you more than this.
+- Call-outs - if your boiler breaks down twice in a year, some policies won’t cover you for more than this.
 Choose a policy that has unlimited call-outs and preferably doesn’t limit the amount the provider will cover.